tage64/aqcp/diaries/sandro.md

 * Thu Feb 25: Researched on System.Console.GetOpt library and coded Options.hs prototype 1
 * Fri Feb 25: After coding a prototype with System.Console.GetOpt I decided to switch to another library namely System.Console.ArgParser which seemed to have more of what we needed for this project.
 Finished coding Options.hs
+* Sun Feb 28: Added docs to Options.hs and testet whole application with Tage.
+We ran into some issues regarding portaudio not finding soundcard device on the server laptop.
+The plan now is to build an executable on windows instead.